 To get started, find where you live on the map above.
 It shows six different time periods, each spanning about a month from the end of June to the end of December.
 Each of these is color-coded to the regions where the first frost can happen during that range of dates.
 For example, if you live in Ohio, you may get your first fall frost sometime between September 30 and October 30.

-If you'd like to narrow down your window of time a bit more, we like this handy online tool created by the National Gardening Association for quickly looking up first frost dates by zip code.
+If you'd like to narrow down your window of time a bit more, this handy online tool created by the National Gardening Association can help you find first frost dates by ZIP code.
 It uses weather data from the National Centers for Environmental Information but packages it so you see just the numbers that apply to your area.

 Find Your USDA Plant Hardiness Zone

-Your yard—or a spot in it—may experience frost well before others in your neighborhood.
-This is because of microclimates caused by factors like elevation that affect air temperatures near the ground.
+Your yard, or even a particular spot in it, may experience frost well before others in your neighborhood.
+This is because of microclimates, which are caused by factors like elevation that affect air temperatures near the ground.
 If you live at the bottom of a hill, slope, or valley, the cold air will flow down to you, making your property colder than the surrounding ones, and your first frost will happen earlier.
 Likewise, a sheltered spot may not have frost until several weeks after other areas.
-Keep this in mind when a light frost is predicted—your garden just might get by unscathed until temperatures drop even more.
+Keep this in mind when a light frost is predicted; your garden just might get by unscathed until temperatures drop even more.

 Plants That Won't Survive a First Fall Frost